 Over time I got over the ‘why me’, I got over myself.
 It wasn’t easy.
 And it wasn’t overnight.

 Rather than trying to push it and drive really far to see even more, we made short trips frequently.
-We never made big pushes.
 We stopped a lot, I never drove for too long before I was out of the car and moving.

-We hiked and walked a lot.
-And by getting out of the car and hiking we were able to see a lot of truly awe-some sights, breathtaking sights, from sand dunes to waterfalls, rivers to cliff dwellings.
+We hiked and walked a lot, too.
+And by getting out of the car and hiking we were able to see a lot of truly awe-some sights and breathtaking vistas: from sand dunes to waterfalls, rivers to cliff dwellings.
 And by getting out of the car and walking in small towns we discovered historical buildings, amazing food, and interesting people.

-We made the most of all those stops.
+We made the most of all those stops!
+They were an asset, not a hindrance.

-My pain did go up at times, but I didn’t panic as I have in years past when increasing pain would lead me to worry and fret, when I’d stop enjoying myself and focus only on the pain to the exclusion of everything else.
+My pain did go up at times, of course.
+But I didn’t panic as I have in years past when increasing pain would lead me to worry and fret, when I’d stop enjoying myself and focus only on the pain to the exclusion of everything else.
+When I wouldn’t see those awesome sights and beautiful vistas.

 Is it pain management or is it managing thoughts and behaviors?

-The keys here, I think, were that I was able to manage my thoughts and behaviors, rather than trying to manage my pain.
+The key was that I was able to manage my thoughts, behaviors and reactions, rather than trying to manage my pain, per se.

-I made a conscious effort to not zero in on the pain (which has derailed me many times before), doing full body scans to check in with the whole of me, not just where it hurt.
+I made a conscious effort to not zero in on the pain (such single-minded focus has derailed me many times before), doing full body scans to check in with the whole of me, not just where it hurt.
 I was present and aware and in control.

-I would focus on my breathing for a bit to calm myself down.
-I would wiggle and change up my position frequently.
-I purposefully tried to stay loose and relaxed (in years past when my pain would go up while I was driving, even during our trip last year, I would become stiff and rigid, hardly moving at all, like a robot in need of grease even after getting out of the vehicle).
-I’d stop and get out of the car as often as needed.
+I’d focus on my breathing for a bit to calm myself and my systems down.
+I wiggled and changed up my position frequently.
+I purposefully tried to stay loose and relaxed (in years past when my pain would go up while I was driving, even during our trip last year, I would become stiff and rigid, hardly moving at all.
+When I’d get out of the car I was like the Tin Man in need of oil).

 It doesn’t happen all at once

-But this shift in mindset also doesn’t happen all at once, there is no flip to switch.
+There is no flip to switch.
 No red or blue pill to take.
 No thought that can just make it happen.
+It’s not so simple as that.

 It’s been a gradual process for me, as I imagine it is for everyone who travels a similar path.
-I built up to being able to do this slowly but surely over the years, there was no quick fix, no magic solution.
+I built up to being able to do this slowly but surely over the years.
+There was no quick fix, no magic solution (although I tried a lot of them).
 It has been a culmination of a lot of different things.

 I’m over 6 years into this pain thing (which I know is no time at all to some folks and seems like an eternity to others, but remember this is never about comparing, it’s about sharing so we can learn from and help one another), none of this progress happened over night or over a week or over a month.
 It happened over years.

 I have been flexibly persistent.
-I have tried a lot of different things, but it was only when I accepted pain and started focusing on the things that I value in my life that real change started to happen.
+I have tried a lot of different things.
+It was only when I accepted pain as a part of my life that real change started to happen.
+Only when I stopped trying to be the old me and started just being the current me.

-Success, no matter the endeavor, doesn’t happen overnight or over a week or over a month.
+Success, no matter the endeavor, takes time.
 It happens over years.
 It happens as a result of what we put into it.
 It happens when we direct our thoughts and behaviors toward our desired outcomes, toward pursuing the things that matter to us, and we are as consistent as we can be.
 It happens when we don’t give up.
 When we take care of ourselves.
 When we stay curious.
 When we continue to discover, grow, and learn.

 It happens when we are persistent.

-I don’t know what the future holds and I’m not too worried about it because I’m pretty stoked about what I’m doing right now.
+I don’t know what the future holds.
+That used to terrify me, now I’m not so worried about it.
+I’m pretty stoked about what I’m doing right now.
 And that stoke is what’s going to make the future better, brighter, more interesting.